 - Binder (try tacky frostings like Swiss meringue buttercream or cream cheese frosting )

-- 12-to-16-ounce bag of candy wafers in any color (For beginners, dark brown is the ideal choice because it melts into the best consistency, and you won't have to thin it out.)
+- 12-to-16-ounce bag of candy wafers in any color (for beginners, dark brown is ideal — it melts into the best consistency and you won't have to thin it out.)

 - Paramount crystals

 Avoid cake recipes that call for oil; butter-only works best, as oil can cause cake pops to ooze and turn the sticks yellow.
 If you're using a box of cake mix, grab one that calls for three eggs, substitute the oil and water with 1 cup of milk and 1 stick (½ cup) of butter, melted.

 Crumble your cake in a bowl, either with your hands or with a stand-up mixer (use the paddle attachment and a low speed setting).
 Don’t flatten or “mash” the cake with a spoon or fork.
 Set aside about a cup of cake crumbs if you’re not used to this process; they'll come in handy later for troubleshooting if necessary.

 2. Make the Dough